DouniaBK/earth-hammam/README.md

 SESSION_COOKIE_SECURE = True

-2) Only send the session cookie over HTTPS connection:
+2) Only send the session cookie over an HTTPS connection:

 SESSION_COOKIE_HTTPONLY = True

-3) Prevent the session cookie to be accessed by JavaScript code:
+3) Prevent the session cookie from being accessed by JavaScript code:

 SESSION_EXPIRE_AT_BROWSER_CLOSE = True